HSF/hsf.github.io/organization/_posts/2018/2018-09-13-coordination.md

 Frameworks
 ----------
 -   Workshop at ANL arranged for discuss I/O for exascale.
 Recommended re-investigating OpenMP.
-HPC community have invested here and now it better supports tasks.
+The HPC community have invested a lot into OpenMP in recent years and report that it now has much better support for tasks (which was the main feature that led HEP to choose TBB in the past).
 Could be a topic for a future meeting/workshop (HSF Software Forum).

 Visualization